surifirstpin/AcuBI_Technical_Documents/Version.6/Visualization.md

    -  Above Average
    -  Below Average

-- <b>Format on</b> Specify a measure field on which you want to apply format.
+- <b>Format on :</b> Specify a measure field on which you want to apply format.

 - <b>Value</b> Specify a value to measure the condition.